 The Manifest File

-The manifest file is a simple text file, which tells the browser what to cache (and what to never cache).
+file is a simple text file, which tells the browser what to cache (and what to

 CACHE MANIFEST